-FIST 2050 - Introduction to Fire and Emergency Services Administration
+FIST 2050 - Introduction to Fire and Emergency Services Administration to taking this course.
+Lec: 3 Lab: 0 Cr: 3 Offered: Online

-Prerequisites: (1) Acceptance into the Fire Science Technology (FSAAS) program must be completed prior to taking this course.
+Prerequisites: Acceptance into the Fire Science Technology (FSAAS) program must be completed prior

 This course introduces students to the organization and management of a fire and emergency services department and the relationship of government agencies to the fire service.
 Emphasis is placed on fire and emergency service, ethics, and leadership from the perspective of the company officer.